-- RED: 8 gauge wire, printed [ENGINE SECTION] #916 BATTERY POWER SOURCE (MIDI FUSE), all power sources in this Painless harness originate from this wire.
+RED: 10-gauge wire, printed [ENGINE SECTION] #916 BATTERY POWER SOURCE (MIDI FUSE), all power sources in this Painless harness originate from this wire.
 This wire provides battery power to the fuse block, which in turn supplies battery power to the ignition switch, which provides switched power.
-During normal operation, this wire has constant battery power at all times. - RED: 6 gauge wire, rolled separate from the harness, with a tag reading #915 ALTERNATOR OUTPUT, this wire provides power from the alternator to the battery through the MIDI fuse.
+During normal operation, this wire always has constant battery power.

+RED: 6-gauge wire, rolled separate from the harness, not printed, #915 ALTERNATOR OUTPUT, this wire provides power from the alternator to the battery through the MIDI fuse.
 See Charge / Battery Power Schematic on page 47.
-The other end of this wire connects to the output post of the alternator. - Route the #915 and #916 wires to one side of the fuse holder and cut the wires to length.
+The other end of this wire connects to the output post of the alternator.

+Route the #915 and #916 wires to one side of the fuse holder and cut the wires to length.
 DO NOT DISCARD THE CUT OFF PORTION OF #915.